 •••at the top right of any page and look at the bottom of the menu that pops up.
 You'll see who last edited the page and when.

-If you have an Enterprise Plan subscription, and you're an admin in the workspace, you can prevent content from being shared by turning on certain security settings.
+If you have an Enterprise Plan subscription, and you're a Workspace owner, you can prevent content from being shared by turning on certain security settings.
 Contact sales to learn more about our Enterprise plan.

 Settings & Membersat the top of your left sidebar.